 There are two kinds of resellers in terms of independent local internet service providers:

-- Authorized agents: this type of internet reseller purchases access from a bigger company, and then resells it to you under the brand name.
-The local ISP will provide customer support, however, you will be aware that you're buying internet access provided by the larger company.
+- Authorized agents: this type of internet reseller purchases access from a bigger company and then resells it to you under the brand name.
+The local ISP will provide customer support, however, you will be aware that you're buying either dial-up or high-speed internet access provided by the larger company.